the-argus/rit-gdc-talks/ritlug_real_zig_talk.md

 ## Part III : An argument for the safety of Zig

-Not as good as Rust, but remarkably close
+Not as safe as Rust, but remarkably close

 Note: This has two parts, arguing that rust is not that safe, or at least that it has to employ runtime abstractions to be safe, and then arguing that Zig